 Correspondence of a Republican congressman from Missouri's 3rd District dealing with topics as varied as World War II, agriculture, legislation on labor and the atom bomb, education, foreign relations, immigration, flood control, labor, housing, socialized medicine, politics and the postal service.

-Records of the organization include minutes, financial records, scrapbooks, membership lists, correspondence, and miscellaneous material.
+Records of the organization include minutes, financial records, scrapbooks, membership lists, correspondence, newsletters, and miscellaneous material.

 Columbians Against Throwaways (Columbia, Mo.)
 Records, 1977-1988 (CA5788)

 Correspondence, legal documents, clippings, promotional and research material, photographs, and other records of a citizens group supporting a beverage container deposit ordinance.